dnlo93/hello-world/README.md

 # hello-world
-My first step into coding
+My first step into coding.
-My name is Danilo and i'm learing how to code so I don't have to serve people for life..
+I decided to learn to code so I don't have be a server for life...